MicrosoftDocs/SupportArticles-docs/support/browsers/collected-info-ie-data-collector.md

   > [!NOTE]
   > It will prompt and open browser to NM3.4 download on Vista/2k8 if not already installed.

-- Prompt that includes information on the deletion of the contents of IE's Connections registry keys
+- Prompt that includes information on the deletion of the contents of Internet Explorer Connections registry keys

 - Save connections keys to user's desktop.